Fast Data Manipulation

 .join

-provides fast class-agnostic and verbose table joins.pivot
+provides fast, class-agnostic, and verbose table joins.pivot

-efficiently reshapes data, supporting longer, wider and recast pivoting, as well as multi-column-pivots and taking along variable labels.fsubset
+efficiently reshapes data, supporting longer, wider and recast pivoting, as well as multi-column-pivots and pivots taking along variable labels.fsubset

 is a much faster version ofsubset